-^{}CIP (Classification of Instructional Programs) is a code used for State reporting to classify instructional programs.
+CIP (Classification of Instructional Programs) is a code used for State reporting to classify instructional programs.
 Placement rates are reported by the State-recognized CIP number for each program.
 Individual program options are not reported separately.

-[&]quot;N/A" signifies that no placement rates available-new program
+"N/A" signifies that no placement rates were available - new program.

-[&]quot;No Grads" signifies that no placement rates available - there were no graduates located in the follow-up process.
+"No Grads" signifies that no placement rates were available - there were no graduates located in the follow-up process.

-[&]quot;No Match" signifies that the graduates did not match state job placement records.
+"No Match" signifies that the graduates did not match state job placement records.

-[&]quot;Not Related" student completers found but their job is not related to training received here
+"Not Related" signifies that student completers were found but their job is not related to the training received here.